ReilleyFord/SD-Stoplight/README.md

 password status register.
 If the card is unlocked the `Green` LED will be turned on.
 If the card is locked the `Red` LED will be turned on.
 Fairly simple program, the tool is used for verification of lock status.

+Basic Use:
+Plug in SD Card to card reader
+Press button to begin process
+LED Conditions:
+Red LED - Card is locked
+Yellow LED - No Detect/

 Created by Reilley Ford